-How e.l.f Beauty Doubled Down on Customer Experience With 1st-Party Data
+How e.l.f Beauty Bolstered Customer Experience With 1st-Party Data

 As consumers flocked online during the COVID-19 pandemic, brands stopped competing on cost and convenience.
 Instead, they learned firsthand how important customer experience — particularly personalized customer experience — is to staying competitive.